 Since 2011, Internet Essentials from Comcast – the nation’s largest and most comprehensive Internet adoption program – has connected a cumulative total of more than 10 million people from low-income families to the Internet at home.
 The COVID-19 crisis has put many of these students at risk and has accelerated the need for digital equity and Internet adoption programs to support them.
-Over the next 10 years through Project UP – our $1B commitment to address digital equity and help build a world of unlimited possibilities – we'll reach 50 million people from low-income families access the resources, skills, and tools they need to succeed in an increasingly digital world.
+Over the next 10 years through Project UP – our $1B commitment to address digital equity and help build a world of unlimited possibilities – we'll reach tens of millions of people from low-income families access the resources, skills, and tools they need to succeed in an increasingly digital world.

 Internet Essentials Timeline